 “Having your dog’s health regularly monitored can lead to early discovery of problems, and early discovery of problems can increase the likelihood of a positive outcome,” Peraza said.

-Most importantly, owners should remember to give a senior dog the love, attention, and comfort it deserves.
+Most importantly, owners should remember to care for an elderly dog by giving it the love, attention, and comfort it deserves.